syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

-PortVisibility property can be set in Diagram, Node, and Port.
+PortVisibility property can be set in the Diagram, Node, and Port.
 This helps control the visibility in a single place (Diagram instance) instead of all ports.
 Port’s visibility can be controlled by using two properties;

 PortVisibility and Constraints.

 When Port’s Constraint is set to InheritPortVisibility, visibility is updated based on Node’s PortVisibility property.
-Similarly, when Node’s Constraint property is set to InheritPortVisibility, visibility is updated based in Diagram’s PortVisibility.
+Similarly, when Node’s Constraint property is set to InheritPortVisibility, visibility is updated based on Diagram’s PortVisibility.

 By default, Port inherits node’s port visibility, and node in turn inherits diagram’s port visibility.
 This property value inheritance can be stopped for a particular item by changing the constraint as explained.